-The UCC laws were set up and are maintained by the National Conference of Commissioners on Uniform State Laws (NCCUSL), (also known as the Uniform Law Commission), which is a non-profit organization.
-Each state has adopted its own slightly different but basically the same version of the Uniform Commercial Code.
-While most states have adopted the nine basic articles and procedures (below), California has its own articles.
+The UCC laws were set up and are maintained by the National Conference of Commissioners on Uniform State Laws (NCCUSL)—also known as the Uniform Law Commission—which is a nonprofit organization.

 Sections of the Uniform Commercial Code

-- Article 7: Warehouse receipts, bills of lading, and other documents of title
+- Article 7, Documents of title: This includes warehouse receipts, bills of lading, and other documents common in commercial trade.

-- Article 9: Secured transactions, for personal property, agricultural liens, promissory notes, consignments, and security interests.
+- Article 9, Secured transactions: These are exchanges involving the granting of credit secured by personal property; for example, agricultural liens, promissory notes, consignments, and security interests.

-Under the provisions of state Universal Commercial Code statutes, when personal property (equipment, inventory, and other tangible assets of a business) are used as collateral for borrowing, a UCC-1 statement is prepared, signed, and filed.
+Under the provisions of state Uniform Commercial Code statutes, when personal property, equipment, inventory, and other tangible assets of a business are used as collateral for borrowing, a UCC-1 statement must be prepared, signed, and filed.
 This process is also called "perfecting the security interest" in the property, and this type of loan is a secured loan.

 The parts of a UCC-1 statement are:

-- Name and address of the secured party (person or organization on the other side of the transaction, that holds the security).
+- Name and address of the secured party (person or organization on the other side of the transaction, usually the lender)

 - Information about the collateral involved (the property pledged against the loan or sale)